 CEAP assessments provide information to further understanding of wetland functions and the effects of conservation practices related to wetlands – particularly those in agricultural landscapes – at local and regional levels.
 Remote sensing and landscape-scale assessments document base-flow to streams, for instance, and water quality improvements that may be marginal at local scales but have significant impacts at broader landscape levels.

-Visit the CEAP Wetlands Assessments webpage for additional details and access to CEAP wetlands publications.
+Visit the CEAP Wetland Assessments webpage for additional details and access to publications from the CEAP wetland assessments portfolio.

-Q: What are the benefits of NRCS investments in wetlands restorations?
+Q: What are the benefits of NRCS investments in wetland restoration efforts?